Loading Now

 ×

-What Is the Gut Brain Axis and How Does It Influence Mental Health?
+What Is the Gut-Brain Axis and Its Influence on Gut Health?

 Diagram illustrating the gut-brain axis, showing a bidirectional communication between the brain and the gut.
 The image features the brain on the left and the gut on the right, with arrows indicating the flow of signals between them.
 A magnified section of the gut displays various microorganisms, representing the gut microbiota.